silvercircle/silvercircle.github.io/_got-theories/bran-is-the-night-king.md

 breached the wall with undead Viserion, the army of White Walkers and wights was seen marching south from a bird's eye perspective:

-{% include gfx/block_image.html image="got/7x7-finale-walkers-formation.jpg" title="The final image
-of S07E07" borderclass="borderless" %}
+{% include gfx/BD.html image=site.data.images.got.walkers_sigil borderclass="borderless" %}

 Now, if you carefully look at the formation of the undead army, does it look familiar, or what?
 If you do not recognize it, here is a hint: Google *stark sigil* :)